shivannis/xandr-docs-public/xandr-docs/articles/invest/upload-a-hosted-video-creative.md

 ---

-# Microsoft Invest - upload a hosted video creative
+# Microsoft Invest - Upload a hosted video creative

 Xandr supports hosting VAST ([video ad serving template](https://www.iab.com/guidelines/vast/)) creatives.
 VAST is used to serve on in-stream and some non-linear placements, per